Advice on money management

 - EU Nationals

 - Victims of modern day slavery, for example human trafficking etc

 Barka UK support Central and Eastern European migrants in the UK who are facing severe social and economic difficulties.

-The Choices Service offers confidential, impartial and non-directive advice and information to help you decide whether or not to return voluntarily to your country.
+The Choices Service offers confidential, impartial and non-directive advice and information to help you decide whether to return voluntarily to your country.
 They can help you if you have:

 - Claimed asylum

 - Been refused asylum